MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 The example of connexity chains of interfered vertices is given in the image:

-@figure{/user_guides/boolean_operations/images/operations_image018.svg, "Connexity chains of interfered vertices"}
+@figure{/user_guides/boolean_operations/images/operations_image018.svg,"Connexity chains of interfered vertices",394}

 @subsection occt_algorithms_5_3	Compute Vertex/Edge Interferences